-After getting admitted to a university in Finland it is time to organise your trip to get there!
-We recommend that you start looking for flights well in advance, as this allows you to compare different options, and usually for a more affordable price.
+Once you have been admitted to a university in Finland it is time to organise your trip!
+We recommend that you start looking for flights well in advance, as this allows you to compare different options, and find tickets at more affordable prices.

-Most international flights arrive to Helsinki-Vantaa airport, which is the main airport in Finland.
-Being a popular stop-over place, Helsinki-Vantaa has great international connections.
-Domestic flights bring you easily to other cities in Finland, or you can opt for bus or train, too.
+The majority of all international flights arrive at Helsinki Airport, which is the main airport in Finland.
+Being a popular stop-over place, Helsinki Airport has great international connections.
+Domestic flights bring you easily to other cities in Finland, but you can also always opt for a bus or a train.

-There are international train links to Moscow and St. Petersburg, or you can arrive by the sea from Sweden, Estonia, and Germany.
+There are international train links from Moscow and St. Petersburg, and if you are coming from Sweden, Estonia, or Germany, you can arrive by sea.
 The main harbors in Finland are Helsinki and Turku.

-- Hämeenlinna is located on a long, narrow lake called Vanajavesi.
-Its red brick castle is one of the noted landmarks along with Aulanko Park.
-You can visit a museum devoted to the national composer Sibelius, or even visit a Sibelius Park!
-Being an historically important place, the Hämeenlinna Historical Museum is also one of the city’s popular attractions.
+- Hämeenlinna is located by a long, narrow lake called Vanajavesi.
+The famous red brick castle is one of the noted landmarks along with Aulanko Park.
+You can visit a museum devoted to the national composer Jean Sibelius, or visit the Sibelius Park.
+Being a historically important place, the Hämeenlinna Historical Museum is also one of the city’s popular attractions.

-- Oulu combines nature and Northern hospitality and culture with modern technology.
+- Oulu combines nature, northern hospitality, and culture with modern technology.
 The Tietomaa Science Center is a popular tourist attraction.
-You can also visit the Botanic Garden, the Provincial Museum and the Municipal Library.
-The Market Square offers Finnish pastries, coffee with a pinch of local vibes.
-Oulu is not far from the best downhill skiing slopes in the country either!
+You can also visit the Botanic Garden, the Provincial Museum, and the Municipal Library.
+The Market Square offers Finnish pastries and coffee with a pinch of local vibes.
+Oulu is not far from the best ski resorts in the country either!

 - Jyväskylä was established in 1837 on the north side of the Jyväsjärvi lake, linked to lake Päijänne, Finland’s deepest lake.
 The town gets its peculiar character from a harmonious mixing of old wooden houses and modern stone buildings.
 The famous Finnish architect Alvar Aalto designed the Municipal Theatre, Police Headquarters and Local Government Offices.
 Jyväskylä is famous for its trade fairs and especially the Jyväskylä International Arts Festival.

-- Lapland, and its capital Rovaniemi, are very easy to visit by train or airplane.
-Rovaniemi has several unique museums and other attractions, such as Santa Claus Village and the science centre Arktikum.
+- Lapland and its capital Rovaniemi are very easy to visit by train or airplane.
+Rovaniemi is internationally known for the Santa Claus Village and the science center Arktikum.
 The possibilities for outdoor activities are countless.
-In the winter, you can choose between downhill skiing, cross country skiing, ice fishing and husky or reindeer ride.
-During the summer, rafting, canoeing, hiking, fishing, golfing, hunting and mountain biking are popular pastime.
-Tourist attractions such as Rauna Zoo and the amethyst mine are also worth the visit.
+In the winter, you can choose between downhill skiing, cross-country skiing, ice fishing and husky or reindeer rides.
+During the summer, rafting, canoeing, hiking, fishing, golfing, hunting and mountain biking are popular activities.
+Tourist attractions such as Rauna Zoo and the amethyst mine are also worth visiting.

 The above are only a few among many cities and towns to visit in Finland.
-Feel free to refer to our blog as well to find more places to experience!
+Feel free to check out our blog to find more places to visit!

-- Stockholm, the Swedish capital, is built on 14 islands and connected by 57 bridges.
+- Stockholm, capital of Sweden, is built on 14 islands and connected by 57 bridges.
 The city offers world-class museums and attractions due to its rich cultural life and 750 years of history.
-Good places to visit are the Stockholm City Hall (from where you can enjoy a fantastic view), the Royal Palace and Stockholm Cathedral (situated in the Gamla Stan old town district.
+Good places to visit are the Stockholm City Hall (from where you can enjoy a fantastic view), the Royal Palace and Stockholm Cathedral, situated in Gamla Stan, the old town district.
 The Vasa museum featuring an old warship is also worth visiting.

 - It is easy to visit Russia from Finland.
-In Moscow you can visit the Kremlin, Basils Cathedral and several museums.
+In Moscow, you can visit the Kremlin, Basils Cathedral, and several museum.
 St. Petersburg has a many beautiful old buildings, churches, palaces and museums to visit.
 As Russia is not part of the EU Schengen area, it is important to remember to check in advance if you need a visa to visit.
-In some museums you have to show your ticket for several exhibitions and you cannot enter special exhibitions for a second time, so keep your ticket at least until leaving.
+In some museums, you have to show your ticket for several exhibitions and you cannot enter special exhibitions for the second time, so keep your ticket at least until leaving.